wimvandenborre/BitX/README.md

 ## 🚀 Installation

 1. **Download** https://personalaudio.lemonsqueezy.com/
-2. **Place** Create a 'PerSonal' folder inside the Bitwig Studio Extensions folder and places the scripts inside of it
+2. **Create** a 'PerSonal' folder inside the Bitwig Studio Extensions folder and places the scripts inside of it
 3. **Restart Bitwig**, then go to
    **Settings → Controllers → Add Controller → Per-Sonal → BitX**